-To me, and I am sure others will agree, that the sport of table tennis is not as popular as it could be and should be.
+According to my understanding, and I’m sure others will agree, table tennis as a sport is not as popular as it could be and should be.

 Table Tennis Around The World

 Table tennis is a popular sport in many countries across the world.
 Ping pong on the other hand, though identical to tennis has less popularity.
 In Asia, ping pong is a popular sport and people love the sport.
 It cannot be compared to other sports like soccer or basketball.

 Not a Famous Sport in North American Countries

 In North American countries, people rarely engage in playing ping pong.
 There are a few pro athletes.
 Despite the large population, very few people engage in ping pong as a recreational sport.

 Table tennis is not considered a serious game.
 Being played in the basement makes it look like a joke.
 It is considered a game to pass time.

 Despite the difference in equipment, rules, strategies, and shots, many people do not see any difference.
 They do not know about special rubber, massive spin, blistering speeds, and special attacks, let alone the lengthy games and demanding rallies.

 Whenever I show my friends in Canada, the equipment catalogs I have.
 They act surprised.
 I tell them how much I play, they say “Why?”
 I tell them about how good of a sport it is, they say “How?”.
 They do not realize it is a real sport.
 The reason they don’t see much of the game is that it is not given enough coverage.